chrisman/advent-of-code/2018/docs/notes.md

 full disclosure: I kept getting really close and then gettng stuck, until it wasn't fun any more.
 So I stole Eric's solution and fussed around with it until I kinda understood it.
 I'll revisit this one later.
 Maybe.

+## Day 8 Part 1

+that's more like it. this one was fun.

+Implement a tree! 🌲

+but a friggin weird one.
+After I read the description of the data about four times, I didn't understand the data at all.
+And then I looked at the actual input data and saw it was nothing but a string of numbers, it was compeletely flat!
+And then I realized how it worked.
+The description could have been a little bit better about pointing out that all of the nodes are nested in a flat string.

+anyway. nodes and stuff 👍

+I've kind of stopped testing units.
+It's sort of a side effect of an iterative functional process.
+As I write really small functions and include them in the composition along the way, each individual unit/function is tested and integrated as it goes.
+Tests would continue to serve as good documentation and perhaps as a design tool.
+But I don't really need them as an inspection tool (a replacement for console logs and analysis) as I go along